Why These Books?

 - variety in genre

 - appeal of the story or subject matter

 - literary awards earned, such as the Caldecott Award

 These books provide opportunities to teach children the four skills shown to predict reading success:

 Keep your child excited about reading by checking back for new book lists and trying the suggested activities with other books your child enjoys.

-June's Featured Books
+September's Featured Books

 Help your baby discover toes, ears, nose, and more in this lift-the-flap book — and start building beginning reading skills, too!

 Bright pictures and simple text offer fun opportunities to identify fall colors, count objects and build your child’s vocabulary.
 The flaps to lift on each page will engage your toddler and keep him turning the pages to find what more there is to discover.